Wildlife Observation

 SIDE TRIP

-If you want to explore the Témiscouata region inland, visit Parc national du Lac-Témiscouata where you may see up to 150 species of birds, including bald eagles, the park’s animal emblem.
+If you want to explore the Témiscouata area, which is located inland, visit Parc national du Lac-Témiscouata where you can spot up to 150 species of birds, including bald eagles, the park’s animal emblem.
 If you head to Pohénégamook, you are very likely to see white-tailed deer instead.

 110 km (70 mi.)Rivière-du-Loup to Rimouski